cybertheory/converse/README.md

 **🧠 Knowledge:**

 LangBrain provides an autonomous proccess of identifying relevant information and documentation of software packages and uploading to preconfigured vector store instances.
-This ensures LLMs
+This ensures LLMs have the skillset and knowledge nessecary to make desicions and carry out tasks.

 For more information on these concepts, please see our [full documentation](https://langchain.readthedocs.io/en/latest/).